 For information about financial assistance for this program, please contact the director of the OISS, Kathy Steiner-Lang, Assistant Vice Chancellor.

-*The WashU student account does not require set-up.
+The nonrefundable program fee will be charged to your WashU student account.
+This means the program fee will be added to your WashU bill, along with tuition and other fees.
+The WashU student account does not require set-up.
 Every WashU student has the account created upon admission.
-Most students choose to have the fee charged to their student account.
-This means the program fee will be added to your WashU bill, along with tuition and other fees.

 The Explore program schedule will be available soon.
 Please check back at a later date.